What Happens If I Get Married After My Parent’s I-130 Petition Is Approved?

 In cases like yours, the confusion often increases when the relationship between the petitioner and the beneficiary changes during the permanent residence process.

-Here are four possibilities that might apply to your situation.
+Based on what you have written, I perceive four possibilities – four different conversions – that might apply to your situation.

 The first change since your father filed the I-130 petition is that you turned 21.
 Since you are now an unmarried daughter over 21 of a permanent resident, your petition has been “converted”.
 It now falls under the 2B category.